 There are two main ways most focusers employ for clamping an eyepiece.

-- Compression Ring: This method uses a brass ring that evenly applies pressure around the eyepiece when an external screw is tightened, offering a secure grip without marring the surface of the eyepiece barrel.
-I generally prefer this to use with my higher-quality eyepieces, as it minimizes the risk of scratches and provides a more stable hold.
-The “rotating lock” and “ClickLock” adapters sold by Baader and other companies I’ve seen are more or less just slightly different designs of compression ring fittings with a twist-lock rather than thumb screw tightening mechanism.
+- Compression Ring: This method uses a brass ring that applies even pressure around the eyepiece when an external screw is tightened, offering a secure grip without marring the surface of the eyepiece barrel.
+I generally prefer to use this with my higher-quality eyepieces, as it minimizes the risk of scratches and provides a more stable hold.
+The “rotating lock” and “ClickLock” adapters sold by companies like Baader I’ve seen are more or less just variations on this same design, but with a twist-lock rather than a thumbscrew tightening mechanism.

-- Thumbscrew: A more straightforward method, where one or more screws are tightened directly against the eyepiece barrel to hold it in place.
-While effective, this can sometimes damage the eyepiece’s finish.
-It may not provide as secure a grip as a compression ring, especially for heavier accessories.
+- Thumbscrew: This is a more straightforward method, where one or more screws are tightened directly against the eyepiece barrel to hold it in place.
+While effective, this can sometimes damage the eyepiece’s finish and doesn’t provide as secure a grip as a compression ring, especially for heavier accessories.

 Installing a New Focuser on Telescopes